 5. Halifax Waterfront

-The Halifax waterfront is located in Downtown Halifax; the city center of the region.
-The waterfront is the site of the Halifax Harbourwalk, a boardwalk that has made the harbor one of the most popular tourist destinations.
-Apart from the great view, tourists can also mingle and enjoy great seafood at the many restaurants, bars, and cafes present in the region.
+The Halifax Waterfront is located in Downtown Halifax.
+It is the home the Halifax Harbourwalk, a boardwalk that has made the harbor one of the most popular tourist destinations.
+Apart from the great view, tourists can also enjoy great seafood at many restaurants, bars, and cafes in the area.

 6. Wright’s Cove

-The Wright’s cove is located on the Dartmouth side of the Bedford Basin.
-The bay provides a full view of the sailboats from the Dartmouth Yacht Club.
+The Wright’s Cove is located on the Dartmouth side of the Bedford Basin.
+The bay provides a view of the sailboats from the Dartmouth Yacht Club.
 It is also a place for relaxation and a getaway from the hustle and bustle of Burnside Industrial Park.
-Wright’s cove apart from providing one of the most delightful views in Halifax, it also has a stretch of seaside pathways for walking and biking.
+Wright’s Cove also has a stretch of seaside pathways for walking and cycling.

 7. Martinique Beach

 Martinique Beach located in the Eastern Shore region is the longest sandy beach in Nova Scotia.
-The 5-km white-sand beach is ideal for beach-combing, boardwalks and having picnics on the shore.
-The beach is a beautiful spot to enjoy your favorite outdoor activities while enjoying the view the lovely seaside backdrop presents.
-Martinique is a protected area set aside to preserve the Piping Plover and the migratory Waterfowls – another reason that makes the beach a unique site to visit.
+The 5-km white-sand beach is ideal for long walks and having picnics on the shore.
+The beach is a beautiful spot to have fun doing your favorite outdoor activity while enjoying the view of the lovely seaside.
+Martinique is a protected area that is meant to help preserve the Piping Plover and the migratory Waterfowls – another reason that makes the beach a unique site to visit.